Development hurdles facing the energy storage market & how to overcome them

 Energy storage federal & state tax incentives

-Federal and state and incentives are probably among the biggest questions being asked in regards to energy storage.
+Federal and state and incentives are probably among the biggest questions being asked in regard to energy storage.
 State incentives will vary from state to state; as a developer, it's important to be clear on those incentives and what they can achieve.
 When developers are deciding to put in a storage system, particularly outside of California where the incentives are much clearer, they should spend a good amount of time researching how to make them work for investors.

 Currently, there are two types of federal tax credits in play; the federal Investment Tax Credit (ITC) and the Modified Accelerated Cost Recovery System (MACRS).
 MACRS may apply to energy storage systems depending on who it is owned by.
 If the system is owned by a private party, the battery is eligible for some or all of the inventive.
 If it is a publicly owned project, like a government agency or public school, the systems are not eligible.